 BettyLynn Allison, Treasurer

 BettyLynn Allison is a working SAG-AFTRA actor who also does Voiceover, Commercial and Print work.
-BettyLynn has been an active CFA member since 2007 and a member of the Board of Directors since 2016, since moving full time to Charleston from Greenville, SC.
-BettyLynn is the mother of four adult children, all of whom have been involved in the Arts.
+She works primarily in Atlanta, Savannah and Charleston.
+This year includes the Fox Series’ The Resident, Hulu’s The Act, and a South Carolina Indie Grant Short The Obscure Charm of Loss.
+BettyLynn has been an active CFA member since 2007 and a member of the Board of Directors since 2016.
+She moved with her husband full time to Charleston from Greenville, SC in 2016, and is the mother of three sons, one daughter and grandmother of six who all also call Charleston home.

-While living in Greenville, BettyLynn gained extensive experience with non-profit organizations and served as Treasurer for several Greenville Charitable organizations and Benefit Fund Raisers.
-Some of those: Greenville March of Dimes Board member & Auction Fundraiser Chairman; Greenville County Cancer Society Board member; Greenville Symphony Piano Competition Chairman; Greenville Art Museum Antique Show; Christ Church Episcopal School Auction Fundraiser Chairman; Christ Church Episcopal School Booster Club Treasurer; Christ Church Episcopal School Arts Guild; Furman University Parents’ Council; Greenville Heritage Garden Club Treasure;
+While living in Greenville, BettyLynn gained extensive experience with non-profit organizations, having served on the board of several and chaired many charitable benefit fund raisers.
+Some of those were: Greenville’s March of Dimes Board member & Auction Fundraiser Chairman, Greenville Symphony Piano Competition Chairman, Greenville Museum of Art Antique Show, Christ Church Episcopal School Auction Fundraiser Chairman, CCES Parents Council President, CCES Booster Club Treasurer, CCES Arts Guild, Furman University Parent’s Council Board.

-While on the CFA Board, BettyLynn has worked on the Membership Committee, helped facilitate the CFA General Meetings, and proved herself to be one of the hardest working and enthusiastic members of the Board.
-Always an avid supporter of the Arts and the film community, she also continues to teach Piano, which she has done for most of her adult life.
-BettyLynn was selected as a Screen Actors Guild Awards® Nominating Committee Member 2017.
+While on the CFA Board, BettyLynn has been the Treasurer for the past two years, a member of the Membership and Planning Committee for many, and proved herself to be one of the hardest working and enthusiastic members of the Board.
+Always an avid support of the Arts and the Film community, she taught piano for over 35 years.
+BettyLynn was selected to be on the Screen Actors Guild Awards Nominating Committee Member 2017.

 Board Members